Naming, Describing, and Quantifying Visual Objects in Humans and LLMs: The Curious Case of Quantifiers

 \section{\textit{The Curious Case} of Quantifiers}

 We run some analyses to investigate the poor performance of all models in the QUANT task.
 First of all, we acknowledge that the multiple-choice prompting used in QUANT is different and more complex than the prompts used for the other datasets.
 Still, it is unlikely that this is the main reason behind the poor performance of all models.

 Figure \ref{fig:correlation_per_proportion} shows the correlation results broken down by the proportion of animals in the image.
-We observe that even though the overall correlation results are similar across models (Figure \ref{fig:results}), models perform quite differently depending on the proportion of animals in the scene.
+We observe that even though the overall correlation results are similar across models (Figure \ref{fig:results}), they perform quite differently depending on the proportion of animals in the scene.
 While BLIP-2 performs relatively well on the `extreme' proportions (no animals or all animals in the image, when speakers generally choose the quantifiers `none' and `all', respectively), LLaVA excels at intermediate proportions, and FROMAGe performs better on proportions above 50\%.
-Can we conclude that models properly perform the task of assigning the most likely quantifiers for some proportions?
+Can we conclude that models properly handle the task of assigning the most likely quantifiers for some proportions?
 These results evoke two hypotheses: (a) The models are capable of selecting plausible quantifiers only for some proportions or, vice versa, they understand only some of the quantifiers analyzed; (b) The models have a bias towards some specific quantifiers, regardless of the proportion of targets in the scene, leading to a decent perform on some proportions as a side effect.
 Our additional analyses, reported in Figures \ref{fig:density_plots} and \ref{fig:frequency_quantifiers} in the Appendix, support hypothesis (b): FROMAGe has a strong bias towards selecting the quantifier `many'; BLIP-2 frequently selects the \textit{extreme} quantifiers `none' and `all', and its selection is not influenced by the proportion of targets; LLaVA has a bias towards selecting the quantifier `some', regardless of the proportion of targets.
-To further shed light on this result, we qualitatively assess the `counting' skills of the models, a crucial skill to succeed in assigning quantifiers.
-As the examples in Figure \ref{fig:counting} in the Appendix illustrate, all models struggle to successfully count how many animals appear in the image.
-We hypothesize that the reason for the poor performance in assigning quantifiers lies in the quantity estimation and comparison skills of the models.